Australia dives into QE, cuts rates as virus roils economy | MarketScreener

 It also set a target for the yield on three-year Australian government bonds of around 0.25%, which it plans to achieve by purchases in the secondary market beginning Friday.

-The announcement helped push yields on three-year government bonds to 0.358%, from 0.589% before the RBA's decision, though they were still higher than the newly set target.
+The announcement helped push three-year yields to 0.34% from 0.589% before the RBA's decision, though they were still higher than the newly set target.

 The move follows an unprecedented and large step up in global co-ordination by central banks, governments and regulators since the start of this week to cushion the economic impact of the coronavirus.